-- be an integral part of the lifelong learning process, beginning in early childhood and continue into adult life. - be an entitlement for all pupils in our care. - encourage every pupil to contribute to the school community that aims to support each individual as they grow and learn. - be set within this wider school context and supports family commitment and love, respect and affection, knowledge and openness.
+- be an integral part of the lifelong learning process, beginning in early childhood and continue into adult life. - be an entitlement for all pupils in our care. - encourage every pupil to contribute to the school community that aims to support each individual as they grow and learn. - have an understanding that people have freedom to hold different faiths and beliefs and it is protected in law. - have an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated and should not be the cause of prejudicial or discriminatory behaviour. - make them aware as citizens how they can influence decision making through the democratic process. - be set within this wider school context and supports family commitment and love, respect and affection, knowledge and openness.
 Family is a broad concept; not just one model, e.g. children living with step families; those living with same sex parents, children looked after by extended family.
 It includes a variety of types of family structure and an acceptance of diversity. - encourage pupils and staff to share and respect each other's views.
 We are aware of different values and opinions to sexual orientation, relationships and diversity.
-The important values are love, respect and care for each other. - generate an atmosphere where questions and discussion on personal matters can take place without any stigma or embarrassment. - recognise that parents and carers are the key people in teaching their children about sex, relationships and growing up.
+The important values are love, respect and care for each other. - have an understanding of the importance of identifying and combatting discrimination. - generate an atmosphere where questions and discussion on personal matters can take place without any stigma or embarrassment. - recognise that parents and carers are the key people in teaching their children about sex, relationships and growing up.
 We aim to work in partnership with parents/carers and pupils, consulting them about the content of programmes. - recognise that the wider community has much to offer and we aim to work in partnership with other health and education professionals.